clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 * Via Apple Remote Desktop
 * Via Munki
 * Via Casper
+* While at the loginwindow

 It all-around should be good to go!

 ###Method 2 - Volume License Installation
 If you are a Volume License (VL) customer your first step is to log into the VLSC and download the latest Office 2016 for Mac iso file.
 Inside of this file you will find the latest VL Installer package and the VL Serializer package.
 At this time, the VLSC has 15.17 however 15.18 has been released.
 Microsoft is working to sync the development and VLSC teams so that the latest update is available on the VLSC faster.

 Your options are to now deploy the VL installer package or you can now download the latest SKU-less installer package ([http://macadmins.software](http://macadmins.software)) to deploy.
-When you use the second option you are able to deploy your SKL-less installer and then apply your VL Serializer package.
+When you use the second option you are able to deploy your SKL-less installer and then apply your VL Serializer package to create a supported install.

 A third, and slightly less preferred (personal opinion) option would be to download the Standalone Installer(s) from [http://macadmins.software](http://macadmins.software).
 After one or more Standalone installs have taken place you can run the VL Serializer in order to properly serialize your computers.
 This solution looks like it might be the most flexible upfront however, the same can be accomplished by using a [choice xml](#i-dont-want-to-install-mau-is-that-supported) (detail later in this post).
 Plus, after two standalone installers you would be much better off with the SKU-less installer package due to file size.
 With that said it is supported, I however do not believe it is the correct workflow for 99% of Mac Admins.